How to respond if your pet is afraid of fireworks, other loud noises

 DENVER (KDVR) – Fireworks have been a nightly occurrence in many Denver-area communities and across the country, but in addition to the annoyance to people and potential hazards for those with PTSD, many people have reached out with concerns about their pets.

-FOX31’s Kevin Torres took their concerns to Dr. Cindy Sotelo, a small animal internal medicine resident at Colorado State University Veterinary Teaching Hospital to get answers.
+“A lot of the time we do discover fireworks cause a significant noise phobia in our veterinary patients; mainly dogs, but cats can also be affected,” said Dr. Cindy Sotelo, a small animal internal medicine resident at Colorado State University Veterinary Teaching Hospital.

+According to Sotelo, oftentimes, dogs will start by trembling.
+Some will get so scared, they will start showing signs of involuntary urination.

 Here are some additional tips from the Humane Society: